underworldcode/underworld2-documentation/content/docs/UserManual/Tutorials/ConvectionModels.md

 ##  Convection Modelling Tutorial

 A tutorial original developed for the CIDER 2016 summer programme at the Kavli Institute for Theoretical Physics at UC Santa Barbara.
 This tutorial is meant to be tackled sequentially, starting from notebook zero (Overview).
+Maintainer: Louis Moresi.

 ---